Need help, have questions about a chair seat weaving technique or pattern?

 On a warm, sunny, and windy day take your chair outside and clean the cane using a soft scrub brush and a strong solution of bleach in soapy water.
 Take care not to damage the wooden framework with water, but if it too has mold or mildew on it, scrub it with a cloth dampened in the bleach solution to remove the mold.

-7.)
-QUESTION: How do I tell paper fibre rush seats from natural cattail or bulrush?
+Q: How do I tell paper rush seats from natural cattail or bulrush?

-And each strand will be uniformly the same size in diameter, there are no variation with thin and fat areas of the strands, like there are on the natural hand-twisted rush.
+And each strand will be uniformly the same size in diameter, there are no variations with thin and fat areas of the strands like there are on the natural hand-twisted rush.
 The paper fibre strands can also be unraveled since it is twisted paper to begin with.

 Typically the strands of cattail leaves or bulrush ends are joined in the corners, so the butt ends usually hang down about a 1/4″ at the “X” on the underside of the seat.

-Answer: Since these are made from the same paper fibre material that was used in a great deal of wicker furniture manufactured after 1904, the cleaning treatments are the same for both paper wicker furniture and paper rush seats.
+A: Since these chair seats are made from the same paper fibre material that was used in a great deal of wicker furniture manufactured after 1904, the cleaning treatments are the same for both paper wicker furniture and paper rush seats.

 Vacuum frequently, use a damp cloth to clean stubborn dirt, and a slightly wet toothbrush to get into tight corners.
 Do not hose down or immerse in water, but instead use a warm wet cloth to wipe up spills as soon as they occur.